 - Their technical skills

-Knowing the answers will help you to decide how detailed your report will be and what data you should focus on.
+Knowing the answers will allow you to decide how detailed your data report will be and what data you should focus on.

 However, if your reports will also be used by external parties, remember to stick to your corporate identity.
 The visual reports you provide them with should be easy-to-use and actionable.
 Your final users should be able to read and understand them independently, with no IT support needed.

 Also: think about the status of the final users.
 Are they junior members of the staff or part of the governing body?
-Every type of user has different needs and expectations.
+Every type of user has diverse needs and expectations.